ABOUT US

 Photo: A screencap from The Biography Channel of James Manda from his 2012 episode of My Ghost Story entitled Paranormal Studies 101 ( episode 30 ).

-We always have some meditation or ceremony beforehand.
+Christopher: "We always have some meditation or ceremony beforehand.
 Where is our focus, our intent, our energy?
 It has to be more than just copying what we see on TV.
-It has to be more than just sitting in the dark watching blinking lights on any number of current paranormal equipment.
+It has to be more than just sitting in the dark watching blinking lights or listening to AM radio bands.

 Photo: The SpiritChasers publicity photo from the very paranormally active Victor Hotel, Colorado.